segmentio/segment-docs/src/connections/destinations/catalog/amazon-kinesis-firehose/index.md

 To set this value for a single Secret ID:
 1. Go to the Kinesis Firehose destination settings from each of your Segment sources.
 2. Click **Secret ID** and enter your Workspace ID.
-    * **NOTE:** For security purposes, Segment recommends you to use your Workspace ID as your Secret ID.
-If you’re currently using a Secret ID different from your Workspace ID, you’ll be susceptible to attacks.
-You can find your Workspace ID by going to:  **Settings > Workspace Settings > ID**.
+    * **NOTE:** For security purposes, Segment recommends you to use your Segment Workspace ID as your Secret ID.
+If you’re using a Secret ID different from your Workspace ID, you're susceptible to attacks.
+You can find your Workspace ID by going to:  **Settings > Workspace Settings > ID** from the Segment dashboard.
-3. Once all of your sources have been updated to use this value, find the IAM role you created for this destination in the AWS Console in **Services > IAM > Roles**.
+3. Once all of your sources are updated to use this value, find the IAM role you created for this destination in the AWS Console in **Services > IAM > Roles**.
-4. Click on the role and navigate to the **Trust Relationships** tab.
+4. Select the role and navigate to the **Trust Relationships** tab.
 5. Click **Edit trust relationship**.
 You should see a snippet that looks something that looks like this:

     ```json